Conditional Simulation Using Diffusion Schr\"odinger Bridges: Experiments

 Assume at time $t$, one has a collection of samples $\{X^i_{t}\}_{i=1}^M$ distributed (approximately) according to $p(x_{t}|\yobs_{1:t})$.
 We sample $X^i_{t+1} \sim f(x_{t+1}|X^i_{t})$ and $Y^i_{t+1} \sim g(y_{t+1}|X^i_{t+1})$.
 The resulting samples $\{X^i_{t+1},Y^i_{t+1}\}_{i=1}^M$ are thus distributed according to $\pjoin(x_{t+1},y_{t+1}):=p(x_{t+1},y_{t+1}|\yobs_{1:t})$.
 We can also easily obtain samples from $\pjref(x_{t+1},y_{t+1}):=\pref(x_{t+1}|y_{t+1},\yobs_{1:t}) p(y_{t+1}|\yobs_{1:t})$ where $\pref(x_{t+1}|y_{t+1},\yobs_{1:t})$ is an easy-to-sample distribution designed by the user.
 Thus we can use CDSB to obtain a (stochastic) transport map between $\pjoin(x_{t+1},y_{t+1})$ and $\pjref(x_{t+1},y_{t+1})$ and applying it to $Y_{t+1}=\yobs_{t+1}$, we can obtain new samples from $p(x_{t+1}|\yobs_{1:t+1})$.
 A similar strategy for filtering based on deterministic transport maps was recently proposed by \cite{spantini2019coupling}.

 We apply CSGM and CDSB to the Lorenz-63 model \citep{law2015data} following the procedure above for a time series of length 2000.
 We consider a short diffusion process with $N=20$ steps, as well as a long one with $N=100$.
 To accelerate the sequential inference process, in this example we use analytic basis regression instead of neural networks for all methods, and we only run 5 iterations of CDSB.
-We further test CDSB with conditional initialization (CDSB-Cond) as described in Section \ref{subsec:targetawareinitial}.
-As the EnKF is applicable to this model, we can use the resulting approximate Gaussian filtering distribution it outputs for $\pref(x_{t+1}|y_{t+1},\yobs_{1:t})$.
+As the EnKF is applicable to this model, we can use the resulting approximate Gaussian filtering distribution it outputs for $\pref(x_{t+1}|y_{t+1},\yobs_{1:t})$ in CSGM-C and CDSB-C.

-Table \ref{tab:filtering} shows that for $N=20$ both CDSB and CDSB-Cond successfully perform filtering and outperform the EnKF, whereas CSGM fails to track the state accurately after a few hundred times steps.
-Furthermore, CDSB-Cond achieves the lowest error consistently.

-When using $N=100$, CSGM can achieve RMSE comparable with CDSB-Cond using $N=20$, but CDSB and CDSB-Cond still provide advantages compared to CSGM, CDSB-Cond achieving again the lowest RMSE.
+Table \ref{tab:filtering} shows that for $N=20$ both CDSB and CDSB-C successfully perform filtering and outperform the EnKF, whereas both CSGM and CSGM-C fail to track the state accurately and diverge after a few hundred times steps.
+CDSB-C achieves the lowest error consistently.
+When using $N=100$, CSGM can achieve RMSE comparable with CDSB-C using $N=20$, but CDSB still provides advantages compared to CSGM.
+CSGM-C achieves comparable RMSE as CDSB-C with suitably long diffusion process in this case.
 For lower ensemble size, e.g. $M=200$, occasional large errors occur for some of the runs; see supplementary for details.
 We conjecture that this is due to overfitting.